-During the years ended December 31, 2017 and 2016, we also issued 530,996 and 638,326 shares of our common stock, respectively, to investors who have not opted out of our dividend reinvestment plan for proceeds of \$10.2 million and \$10.3 million, respectively.
-On January 12, 2018, we issued 153,295 shares of our common stock through our dividend reinvestment plan for proceeds of \$2.9 million, which is not reflected in the number of shares issued for the year ended December 31, 2017 in this section or the consolidated financial statements for the year ended December 31, 2017.
+During the years ended December 31, 2018 and 2017, we also issued 893,392 and 530,996 shares of our common stock, respectively, to investors who have not opted out of our dividend reinvestment plan for proceeds of \$16.0 million and \$10.2 million, respectively.
+On January 15, 2019, we issued 212,818 shares of our common stock through our dividend reinvestment plan for proceeds of \$3.9 million, which is not reflected in the number of shares issued for the year ended December 31, 2018 in this section or the consolidated financial statements for the year ended December 31, 2018.

-On November 3, 2014, the Board approved the Company 10b5-1 Plan to acquire up to \$50 million in the aggregate of our common stock at prices just below our net asset value over a specified period, in accordance with the guidelines specified in Rule 10b-18 and Rule 10b5-1 of the Exchange Act.
-We put the Company 10b5-1 Plan in place because we believe that, in current market conditions, if our common stock is trading below our then-current net asset value, it is in the best interest of our stockholders for us to reinvest in our portfolio and increase our leverage ratio through share repurchases.
+On August 4, 2015, our Board authorized us to enter into a stock repurchase plan, the Company 10b5-1 Plan, to acquire up to \$50 million in the aggregate of our common stock at prices just below our net asset value per share over an initial six month period, in accordance with the guidelines specified in Rule 10b-18 and Rule 10b5-1 of the Exchange Act, and has continued to authorize extensions of the plan termination date prior to its expiration since that time.
+We put the Company 10b5-1 Plan in place because we believe that, in current market conditions, if our common stock is trading below our then-current net asset value per share, it is in the best interest of our stockholders for us to reinvest in our portfolio and increase our leverage ratio through share repurchases.

 The Company 10b5-1 Plan is designed to allow us to repurchase our common stock at times when we otherwise might be prevented from doing so under insider trading laws.
-The Company 10b5-1 Plan requires Goldman, Sachs & Co., as our agent, to repurchase shares of common stock on our behalf when the market price per share is below the most recently reported net asset value per share (including any updates, corrections or adjustments publicly announced by us to any previously announced net asset value per share).
+The Company 10b5-1 Plan requires Goldman Sachs & Co.
+LLC, as our agent, to repurchase shares of common stock on our behalf when the market price per share is below the most recently reported net asset value per share (including any updates, corrections or adjustments publicly announced by us to any previously announced net asset value per share).
 Under the Company 10b5-1 Plan, the agent will increase the volume of purchases made as the price of our common stock declines, subject to volume restrictions.
 The timing and amount of any stock repurchases will depend on the terms and conditions of the Company 10b5-1 Plan, the market price of our common stock and trading volumes, and no assurance can be given that any particular amount of common stock will be repurchased.